 Who Is Keith Urban?

-Keith Urban decided to pursue a solo career in the late 1990s.
-In 2000, he released his first, self-titled solo album.
-In 2001, he was named the CMA's "Top New Male Vocalist."
-He toured in 2004, and was named CMA's "Entertainer of the Year" the following year.
-Urban won his first Grammy Award in 2006, and went on to receive three more Grammys.
-In 2012, Urban was chosen as a new judge for season 12 of the popular singing-competition show American Idol, and he remained on the program through the end of its original run in 2016.
+Australian transplant Keith Urban decided to pursue stardom in Nashville in the 1990s.
+In 1999, he released a self-titled solo album, setting the table for an impressive career that produced top-selling albums like Defying Gravity and Fuse as well as numerous Grammy, Country Music Association and Academy of Country Music wins.
+Additionally, Urban was chosen as a judge for season 12 of the popular singing-competition show American Idol, and he remained on the program through the end of its original run in 2016.

 Keith Lionel Urban was born on October 26, 1967, in Whangarei, North Island, New Zealand, and raised in Australia.
 The musician inherited a passion for American country music from his parents.